parthlinkspatel/Clue-Game/README.md

 # Goal of the game:
-The player of the game is to guess which of the characters is the food critic, and which restaraunt the person is going to eat, and which food he is going to try. restaraunts will be called rooms in this game, food will be called items, and one of the characters will be a critic.
+The player of the game is to guess which of the characters is the food critic, and which restaraunt the person is going to eat, and which food he is going to try.
+Restaraunts will be called rooms in this game, food will be called items, and one of the characters will be a critic.